Why are the Big Five animals on South Africa’s Banknotes — Lion, Leopard, Rhino, Buffalo and Elephant?

 Why the Big Five animals are on South Africa's banknotes: White rhinoceros featured alongside the front and back of South Africa's R10 banknote.

 The White Rhinoceros (Ceratotherium simum) is featured on South Africa’s R10.00 (ten rand) banknotes.
-These large and sturdy animals represent strength and resilience and are a prominent member of the big five animals.
+The ‘green note’ features two rhinos, a mother and its calf, signifying the strength and unity of familial bonds in South Africa.
+This is only fitting as these large and sturdy animals represent strength and resilience and are a prominent member of South Africa’s Big Five animals.

 Sadly, rhinos are critically endangered due to poaching for their horns.
 Despite various anti-poaching efforts, these sturdy creatures are surprisingly vulnerable.
 During 2023, 499 rhinos were poached across South Africa.
 Conservation efforts are crucial to protect these magnificent creatures, and their depiction on the R10.00 banknote serves as a solemn reminder to protect South Africa’s wildlife.